dp12/emacs.d/README.md

 ## Key Packages
 evil-mode, flx-ido, helm, smex, key-chord, hydra, company-mode, ggtags
 ## Overview
-This is an emacs configuration that I use for my day-to-day work, which may be best described as glorified robotic code monkey - kind of like the Terminator, only with urxvt and more banana.
+This is an emacs configuration that I use for my day-to-day work, which may be best described as glorified robotic code monkey - kind of like the Terminator, only with urxvt and much more head-scratching.
+We aim to make the customer go bananas over our product.

 My repo is a fork off of Bin Chen's vim-oriented [emacs.d](https://github.com/redguardtoo/emacs.d), which is in turn inspired by Steve Purcell's [classic setup](https://github.com/purcell/emacs.d).
 Refer to Bin Chen's [repo](https://github.com/redguardtoo/emacs.d) for more info on how this setup is structured.
 As time goes by, every emacs setup tends to accumulate tons of unused keymappings.
 Therefore, the following commands/keybindings documented here are the ones that are my all-time favorites, most of which I use every single day.
 ## Keybindings Reference